Learn about pollinators, wildflowers at Plants in the Plaza event in Gering June 10

 People are also reading…

-The event takes place in the Gering Civic Plaza, which was intentionally designed for the education of the public to show people what plants they can plant around the residence.
+The event takes place in the Gering Civic Plaza, which was intentionally designed to show the public what plants they can plant around their residences.

 Several vendors will be in the plaza selling products related to pollinators and plants.
 The public is invited to spend the evening at the plaza for a picnic and learn more about pollinators and wildflowers.